cobbler/cobbler/docs/cobbler-conf.rst

 .. note:: Over time we will try to deprecate and remove Cheetah3 as a template engine.
 It is hard to package and there
           are fewer guides then with Jinja2.
 Making the templating independent of the engine is a task which complicates the code.
-Thus please try to use Jinja2.
+Thus, please try to use Jinja2.
 We will try to support a seamless transition on a best-effort basis.

 Current valid values are: ``cheetah``, ``jinja2``